 If you have a question about cervical cancer screening, talk to your health care provider (family doctor, nurse practitioner, physician assistant etc.).If you are a woman between the ages of 21 to 69 years, who has ever been sexually active, you can book a cervical cancer screening appointment on the Screen for Life Coach by calling us at (807) 684-7777 or 1-800-461-7031.

 Cervical cancer can affect anyone with a cervix who has ever been sexually active.
 It is almost entirely preventable with the human papillomavirus (HPV) vaccine, regular screening, and appropriate and timely follow-up of abnormal results.
-Women between the ages of 21 and 69, who ever been sexually active, should have a Pap test to screen for cervical cancer every three years.
-Most cervical cancers are found in women who have never been screened or have been screened less often than recommended by Ontario’s cervical screening guidelines.
+Anyone with a cervix between the ages of 21 and 69, who ever been sexually active, should bescreened for cervical cancer every three years.
+Most cervical cancers are found in individuals who have never been screened or have been screened less often than recommended by Ontario’s cervical screening guidelines.
 That’s why regular screening is so important.

-Women who have had a hysterectomy should talk to their healthcare provider to see if they need to continue having Pap tests.
+Individuals who have had a hysterectomy should talk to their healthcare provider to see if they need to continue to get screened for cervical cancer.

 Follow this link to find a location near you.